x805/BtrfsForge/README.md

 **Live BTRFS Migration Tool for EndeavourOS / Arch Linux**

+## What is BtrfsForge?

-BtrfsForge is a powerful live migration tool designed specifically for BTRFS filesystems.
-It enables seamless transfer of a complete BTRFS installation between machines or disks using BTRFS's native send/receive functionality.
+BtrfsForge is a powerful terminal-based live migration tool designed specifically for BTRFS filesystems.
+It enables seamless transfer of a complete BTRFS installation from one machine to another over SSH, using a live USB environment on both machines and BTRFS's native send/receive functionality.

 ## Why BTRFS is Special